DevSpaciX/commerce-project/readme.md

 Hello !
 In this project, I implemented a simple principle of working with clients who can book any service for a certain time.
 To start my project locally you need write some simple commands:

-1. Download python 3.10 Windows(https://www.python.org/downloads/release/python-3100/) , Ubuntu (https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/)
-2. python -m venv env
+1. python3 -m venv env
-3. source env/bin/activate (Windows : venv/Scripts/activate)
+2. source env/bin/activate (Windows : venv/Scripts/activate)
-4. pip install -r requirements.txt
+3. pip3 install -r requirements.txt
-5. python manage.py migrate
+4. python3 manage.py migrate
-6. python manage.py loaddata fixture_file.json
+5. python3 manage.py loaddata fixture_file.json
-7. python manage.py runserver
+6. python3 manage.py runserver

 If you want to create more data just run python manage.py createsuperuser and login by your username/password OR you can use fixture superuser :